 The Canary Islands are a safe bet for year-round sun - even in January temperatures reach a pleasant 18C on Tenerife and 20C on Gran Canaria.

-For year-round sunshine, plenty of water-based activities and some great-value hotels, the Canary Islands are a fantastic place.
+For year-round sunshine, plenty of water-based activities and some great-value hotels, the Canary Islands are a fantastic place for a 2016 holiday in Spain.
 Possible ways to keep entertained when there (other than lounging on a beach) include whooshing down a slide in Tenerife's Siam Park water park, visiting Cesar Manrique's creations on Lanzarote and enjoying Gran Canaria's leisure park and funfair, Holiday World.

 Other possible holiday destinations include Madrid, the country's capital with endless buzzing nightlife options and a variety of cultural attractions; a hedonistic week on Ibiza moving from club to club by night and taking in the beautiful landscape by day; and a trip to Valencia, Spain's third largest city and home to Europe's largest cultural centre, La Ciudad de las Artes y Ciencias.